Deploy an Actix Rust Web App

 The internal connection string for the database you created above.

 That’s it!
 Your web service will be live on your Render URL as soon as the build finishes.

-Going forward, every push to your GitHub repo will automatically build your app and deploy it in production.
+Going forward, every push to your repo will automatically build your app and deploy it in production.
 If the build fails, Render will automatically stop the deploy process and the existing version of your app will keep running until the next successful deploy.

 By default, Render uses the latest stable Rust toolchain, but you can specify a different toolchain by adding a file called